How to File a Workplace Discrimination Complaint in Arizona

 In addition, you must submit a signed written summary of the discriminatory workplace events, along with the date that the events occurred and why you think you were discriminated against.

 After receiving your claim, the EEOC will review the details and either send you to mediation with your employer to attempt to resolve the dispute and/or investigate the situation to determine if your employer’s actions violated the law.

 If the EEOC does not find a violation of law, you have a right to file a federal lawsuit against your employer.

 It is important to note that your employer cannot retaliate against you for filing a workplace complaint.

 Having an experienced employment law attorney on your side throughout this process is vital to ensuring your rights are protected.
-If you have been harassed or discriminated against in the workplace, do not hesitate to contact Phillips Law Group for a free, no obligation consultation to discuss your claim.
+If you have been harassed or discriminated against in the workplace, do not hesitate to contact Phillips Dayes Law Firm PC for a consultation to discuss your claim.